 Wheatgrass may be a powerful addition to cancer treatment plans.

-A 2015 review of studies found that wheatgrass has anticancer potential.
+A found that wheatgrass has anticancer potential.
 This could be because wheatgrass kills off certain cells.
 When used alongside conventional cancer treatment, wheatgrass can boost the immune system and help the body to detox.
 Larger studies are needed to confirm these findings.

 One 2007 study found that people with breast cancer undergoing chemotherapy reduced their toxicity levels by taking wheatgrass juice.
 This may be because of its high chlorophyll content.
 Wheatgrass may also lower myelotoxicity that is caused by chemotherapy.
 Myelotoxicity reduces bone marrow function and can increase your risk for infection.